fimm-covid-19-hca/mini-IFA_paper/README.md

 - scikit-learn 0.24.1
 - seaborn 0.10.1

+The notebook has been tested on the following Jupyter components:
+- jupyter core 4.7.1
+- jupyter-notebook 6.4.0
+- jupyter client   : 6.1.12

+Based on a conservative estimate, one pass through the notebook takes about 60 minutes, given the hardware specifications and library versions as indicated above.

-## QC and Visualisation
+## Quality Control (QC) and Visualisation

-QCandVis directory includes R scripts used to run QC pipeline and create the result figures.
+The QCandVis directory comprises the R scripts used to run the QC pipeline and to create all result figures as shown in the paper.
+Most figures can also be obtained directly from the Jupyter notebook, but with a slightly different optic.
+Follow the steps below to perform the QC and data visualisation:

-Create following directory structure and set "/Results/Normalisation_NegOnly" as working directory:
+1. Create the following directory structure and set "/Results/Normalisation_NegOnly" as the working directory in R:
 - /Data/Images
 - /Data/Normalisation_NegOnly
 - /Results/Normalisation_NegOnly
 - /Code
 - /RDA

-Scripts to be run in the sequence to produce QC and data visualisation:
+2. Run the following scripts in sequence:
 - Misc_Functions.R
 - Data_processing.R
 - QC_Plots.R